Cody Bellinger Player Props: Cubs vs. Nationals

 Nationals Pitching Rankings

-- The Nationals' 4.48 team ERA ranks 17th across all MLB pitching staffs.
+- The Nationals' 4.36 team ERA ranks 15th among all MLB pitching staffs.

-- The Nationals rank 16th in baseball in home runs surrendered (34 total, 1.2 per game).
+- Nationals pitchers combine to give up 34 total home runs at a clip of 1.1 per game (to rank 14th in baseball).

-- Irvin will make his first start of the season for the Nationals.
+- Corbin (1-4 with a 5.74 ERA and 21 strikeouts in 31 1/3 innings pitched) gets the start for the Nationals, his seventh of the season.

 © 2023 Data Skrive.
 All rights reserved.